Pilothouse-App/Pilothouse/README.md

 *A LEMP local development environment based on Docker.*

 Pilothouse is a command line app that automates the process of managing a complete Docker-based local development environment.
+Pilothouse is currently only supported on macOS, but support for Linux and Windows will be coming soon!

 Pilothouse is completely free and open source, and features:
  * Unlimited local sites